Cliveden House Hotel (photo from Luxurious Magazine)cliveden literary festival

 One of my many interests is visiting stately homes and historic residences.
 There’s a few of them in London, but the remarkably grand ones are outside the capital, far from any form of public transport.
 Palatial houses come with extensive grounds and beautiful gardens after all.

 My husband and I keep a list of houses we want to visit but we’ve never come across Cliveden House.
 It is jointly owned and looked after by the National Trust and Iconic Luxury Hotels.
 The former handles the gardens and the grounds while the latter manages the house as a luxury hotel.

-So why a literary festival at Cliveden House?
-That would involve some history-telling, so bear with me and I’ll try to keep this as short as possible!
+So why hold one at Cliveden House?
+That would involve some history-telling, so bear with me and I’ll try to keep this as short as possible!cliveden literary festival

-The first known member of nobility to have owned it was the second Duke of Buckingham, George Villiers.
-He was a close friend of Charles II, and was one of the wealthiest and highly influential men in that period.
+The first known member of the nobility to have owned it was the second Duke of Buckingham, George Villiers.
+He was a close friend of Charles II and was one of the wealthiest and highly influential men in that period.

 He was also known as a rake and had a mistress, the Countess of Shrewsbury, who lived with him in Cliveden House.
 He “won” her by duelling against her husband, the Earl of Shrewsbury, who died soon after due to his wounds.
 Can you imagine all the drama and raucity they were up to?
 I’ll be honest: it’s the kind that gives me life.

 The Grand Staircase (photo by Andrew Testa from the NY Times)